Comunn Gàidhlig Thoronto BOARD OF DIRECTORS ROLES

-**We are currently looking to fill an Assistant Secretary position**
+**We are currently looking to fill a Communications Director position and an Assistant Secretary position**

 Are you interested in joining The Gaelic Society of Toronto Board of Directors?
 We’d love to have you!